AgResearch/GUS-LD/README.md

-# GUS-LD
+# GUS-LD Version 0.1.1
 Genotyping Uncertainty with Sequencing data - Linkage Disequilibrium (GUS-LD).

-R code that implements the method introduced by Bilton et al. (2017) that estimates linkage disequilibrium using low coverage sequencing data that have been generated using high-throughput sequencing multiplexing methods, such as genotyping-by-sequencing, restriction-site association DNA or exome-capture.
+R code that implements the method introduced by Bilton et al. (2018) that estimates linkage disequilibrium using low coverage sequencing data that have been generated using high-throughput sequencing multiplexing methods, such as genotyping-by-sequencing, restriction-site association DNA or exome-capture.
 The novelty of this methodology is its ability to account for genotyping errors resulting from low read depths (e.g., allelic dropout).

 [![gplv3+](https://img.shields.io/badge/license-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl.html)